Private Psychological Therapy

 Therapeutic Change

 Therapeutic change is understood as a collaborative and relational process through which individuals develop greater self-understanding, emotional resilience, and the capacity to engage with life more fully.
 Research consistently shows that one of the most important factors in achieving meaningful change in psychotherapy is the quality of the therapeutic relationship, often referred to as the therapeutic alliance.
 This includes a sense of mutual trust, agreement on therapeutic goals, and a shared commitment to the work.
-While different models of therapy offer various techniques and frameworks, studies suggest that it is the relational depth, empathy, and the client's experience of being genuinely understood that most often facilitate lasting change.
+While different models of therapy offer various techniques and frameworks, studies suggest that it is the relational depth, empathy, and your experience of being genuinely understood that most often facilitate lasting change.
 Dr Li's way of working emphasises the subjective experience of the individual, recognising that change is not imposed but emerges through reflective dialogue, emotional processing, and the co-construction of new meanings over time.

 Schedule an appointment